ComprosoftCEO/C-Data-Structures/README.md

 Allows you to create and manipulate an XML structure in memory using a series of function calls.

-_Note: This object is still needs some work..._
+_Note: This object still needs some work..._